Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.
 - In Java, we use method overloading and method overriding to achieve polymorphism.
 - Two types of polymorphism in Java: compile-time polymorphism and runtime polymorphism.
+- Static Polymorphism also known as compile time polymorphism.
+- Dynamic Polymorphism also known as runtime polymorphism

+## Compiletime Polymorphism (or Static polymorphism)

+- Polymorphism that is resolved during compiler time is known as static polymorphism.
+- Method overloading is an example of compile time polymorphism.

+## Runtime Polymorphism (or Dynamic polymorphism)

+- It is also known as Dynamic Method Dispatch.
+- Dynamic polymorphism is a process in which a call to an overridden method is resolved at runtime, thats why it is called runtime polymorphism.

+## Upcasting

+- If the reference variable of Parent class refers to the object of Child class, it is known as upcasting.

 ## Method Overloading